Obama seeks to hitch U.S. economy to Asian growth

 "This is part of a big push to put the United States back into the Asian game after a decade or so in which it has been preoccupied with the Middle East," Kupchan said.

-Obama is likely to avoid direct references to China when making the announcement, although the agreement is widely seen as a way for the United States to act as a check on Chinese power and defuse conflicts over waterways and disputed islands.
+Obama is likely to avoid direct references to China when making the announcement, although the agreement is widely seen to be a way for the United States to act as a check on Chinese power and defuse possible conflicts over waterways and disputed islands.

-"It is sending a very clear message that the United States is not ceding Asia diplomatically to China," said Cha, the former Bush adviser who is now a scholar at the Center for Strategic and International Studies.
+"It is sending a very clear message that the United States is not ceding Asia diplomatically to China," said Cha, now a scholar at the Center for Strategic and International Studies.

+Kupchan agreed, saying smaller and emerging powers in Asia "don't want China stepping all over them because of its economic clout."
+The United States provides a good military counterbalance that should not contradict its cooperative ties with Beijing so long as it is handled delicately, he said.

+Asia has been a stated foreign policy priority for Obama since his first days in office, but wars in Iraq, Afghanistan, Libya and the Middle East soon diverted much of his attention.